 #8 Mindfulness And Gratification

-Instead of listing all negative impacts that stress can have on your wellbeing, let’s focus on couple tactics that could help you to relax and feel happier.
-My favorite two are: count your blessings (literally), exercise, and meditation.
+Instead of listing all the negative impacts that stress can have on your wellbeing, let’s focus on couple tactics that could help you to relax and feel happier.
+My favorite two are: count your blessings (literally), exercise (discussed above), and meditation.

 Count Your Blessings